-23 years ago our plane crash-landed onto an airfield in Cancun Mexico.
-At the end of our week long vacation, we had taken a little puddle jumper from Cozumel to Cancun where we had planned to get on a jetliner headed for home.
+Twenty-three years ago our plane crash-landed onto an airfield in Cancun Mexico.
+At the end of our week long vacation, we had taken a little puddle jumper from Cozumel to Cancun.
+From there we had planned to get on a jetliner headed for home.
 The aircraft was small but full, with only about 45 passengers total.
 As we loaded the plane, a cute girl in a short mini skirt coerced her way onto our sold out flight.
 Without a seat, the pilots found her a place to sit right in between them on a crate in the cockpit.
 Blame it on the lack of flight restrictions in Mexico or the pilots trying to impress a cute girl – either way, we all felt a little uneasy about the situation.

 There wasn’t a fire despite all the smoke, and we eventually came to a stop without flipping end over end.
 While all passengers were in a panicked daze, no one was injured.
-The small Cancun airport was shut down for 5 hours as they surveyed the situation and cleaned up the broken aircraft, and 12 hours later we landed back at home.
+The small Cancun airport was shut down for 5 hours as they surveyed the situation and cleaned up the broken aircraft.
+12 hours later we landed back at home.
 A simple thing like lack of focus led to a disastrous situation.

 To this day I still have flashbacks when I get on a plane.
 When the turbulence gets rough, I often take a knuckle-white grip on the arm rests.

 Just like the pilots on our commuter flight we can each become distracted by “things” that keep us from accomplishing our purpose.
-For those who are struggling with turbulence keep your eye focused on what is important, avoid the distractions the world may flaunt in your view.
+For those who are struggling with turbulence keep your eye focused on what is important.
+Avoid the distractions the world may flaunt in your view.
 As we rely on the steadying power of Jesus Christ and His Atonement for each of us, we will find hope as we wait for calmer days.

 How do you handle the turbulence in your life?

 - You’ll Never Have This Day Again: 5 Tips to Make it Count - August 14, 2017